 The Wahoo Bobcat

-The great bobcat reigns supreme deep in the Florida water prairie wilderness.
-Farmers and hunters fear and hate him.
-But strange circumstances had propel the boy Sammy and the fierce Wahoo bobcat into an unusual compact of friendship and understanding.
+The great bobcat reigned supreme deep in the Florida water prairie wilderness.
+Farmers and hunters feared and hated him.
+But strange circumstances had propelled the boy Sammy and the fierce Wahoo bobcat into an unusual compact of friendship and understanding.
 Will Sammy be able to help when his animal friend is threatened by dogs and hunters?
-207 pages; paperback.
+207 pages; paper; JB Lippincott.

 The Warrior’s Shield

 Robbing rich barons and squires is dangerous, but Young Alaric wants the life of a highwayman.
 One day he meets a soldier of the King on a forest trail, and he and others are persuaded to visit the King’s castle.
-There they learn the true meaning of life.
+There, they learn the true meaning of life.
 (Sequel to Shining Sword and Song of the Trumpet; the author is a nephew of Charles Coleman.)
-150 pages; paperback.
+150 pages;; paperback; Zeezok Publishing.

 The Wolf King